varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

    them in any order, and using completion against BEG-END range names.

  * Select any of them as the active region.
-Cycle among regions.
+Cycle among them.

  * Search them (they are automatically coalesced first).
 For this you need library `isearch-prop.el'.